DevsparZeroGitHubUser/hello-world/READMECordovaLite.md

 Docs version: 1.0.1<br>
 Last updated: Dec 13, 2019

-Xendity SDK for Cordova is SDK that allows the use of ID Scanning Features and Face Match capabilities into Cordova Applications.
-This version is a ported/conversion version of existing [Xendity SDK for Android Platform](https://github.com/XenchainIO/xendity_android_sdk) and [Xendity SDK for iOS Platform](https://github.com/XenchainIO/xendity_ios_framework), featuring the usage of Native SDK functions and ease of integration for Cordova Developments.
-This version is intended and used to fulfill SME Sector requirements.
+**Xendity SDK for Cordova** is a SDK that allows the use of ID Scanning Features and Face Match capabilities in Cordova Applications.
+This version is a ported/converted version of existing [Xendity SDK for Android Platform](https://github.com/XenchainIO/xendity_android_sdk) and [Xendity SDK for iOS Platform](https://github.com/XenchainIO/xendity_ios_framework), featuring the usage of Native SDK functions and ease of integration for Cordova Developments.
+This version is intended and used to fulfill SME (Small and Medium Entreprise) Sector requirements.

 ## <a name="Authors"></a> Authors
 Jovial Tan (jovial@xendity.com)<br>